Writing Composition/English I

 English III is a survey of American Literature within a historically based context.
 Students read classics from major American authors.
 Emphasis is given to developing critical thinking skills as students write formal and informal essays and answer questions from selections.
 Originality and creativity are fostered through oral presentations, projects and research.
 The clear expression and exchange of ideas is practiced through participation in class discussions and cooperative learning groups.
 Students are encouraged to interpret, analyze, and synthesize concepts and themes and evaluate literature within the context of Biblical truths.
 Writing components are included.

-Prerequisite: English II
+Prerequisite: English I and English II

 English IV is a survey of British literature within a historically based context.
 Students read classics from major British authors.
 Emphasis is given to developing critical thinking skills as students write formal and informal essays and answer questions from selections.
 Originality and creativity are fostered through oral presentations, projects and research.
 The clear expression and exchange of ideas is practiced through participation in class discussions and cooperative learning groups.
 Students are encouraged to interpret, analyze, and synthesize concepts and themes and evaluate literature within the context of Biblical truths.
 Because this is their last high school literature class, students will be asked to write in-depth, college-style papers.